phillipnicol/SITH/README.md

   - Contains a 3D simulator of spatial tumor growth and mutation, similar to the model described in [this paper](https://www.nature.com/articles/nature14971).
-      - The simulator is written in C++ since it is computationally expensive.
+      - The main simulations are in C++ for performance.
       - A tumor with 1 million cells can be simulated in under a minute on a standard desktop computer.
   - 3D interactive visualizations of the simulated tumor using `rgl`.